 - Proven ability to optimise lightweight structural design for high reliability and ease of manufacture (DFA/M)

-- Analytical skills experience, including failure prediction and tolerance analysis (e.g. FEA, CFD, MATLAB and MATHCAD)
+- Excellent analytical skills and experience, including failure prediction and tolerance analysis (e.g. FEA, CFD, MATLAB and MATHCAD)

 - Practical experience of transfer to manufacture activities for low and high-volume production